-- critically examine teaching learning processes that incorporate Inquiry, Discovery, Conceptual Development ,Activity Based and Brain Based learning within the classroom - practice the techniques of Drama and Theatre in the process of teaching and learning to nurture children's creativity and aesthetic sensibilities - explore the instructional options available to support learning. - relate the understanding of the concepts acquired, with what children bring to the classroom from their environment and experience, given their diverse backgrounds and interests. - develop diverse processes throughout the year to ensure better motivation and learning, and help children for self assessment with insights about learning.
+- critically examine teaching learning processes that incorporate Inquiry, Discovery, Conceptual Development ,Activity Based and Brain Based learning within the classroom - practice the techniques of Drama and Theatre in the process of teaching and learning to nurture children's creativity and aesthetic sensibilities - explore the instructional options available to support learning. - train essential micro teaching skill for effective teaching - relate the understanding of the concepts acquired, with what children bring to the classroom from their environment and experience, given their diverse backgrounds and interests. - develop diverse processes throughout the year to ensure better motivation and learning, and help children for self assessment with insights about learning.